 - In the oven: Place meatballs in a parchment-lined quarter sheet baking pan and cook in a 375 preheated oven for 40 minutes, until the internal temperature reaches 160F when measured on a meat thermometer.
 Set aside.

-- Serve.
-Add meatballs to the saucepan and toss well to coat evenly.
-Garnish with green onions and serve warm with a bowl of steamed rice, fried rice, or noodles, and drizzle any extra sauce from the pan on top.
+- Add meatballs to the saucepan and toss well to coat evenly.
+Garnish with green onions and serve warm with a bowl of steamed rice, and drizzle any extra sauce from the pan on top.

 How to store: Store lion's head meatballs in an airtight container and place in the refrigerator for up to 3 days.
 To reheat, simply reheat in a steamer or in a shallow saucepan on the stove over medium-low heat until warmed through.
 You may need to add a splash of water if the sauce thickened up too much in the refrigerator.

 How to freeze uncooked meatballs: You can freeze uncooked lion's head meatballs by placing them on a quarter sheet baking pan lined with parchment paper.
 Then transfer to the freezer and freeze until hard, about 1 hour.
 Then, transfer the meatballs to a freezer bag or freezer-safe airtight container and store in the freezer for up to 3 months.

 How to cook from frozen: Allow the meatballs to thaw overnight in the refrigerator first, then cook as per recipe instructions on the stove.